randomuser149/homelab/README.md

 # The "but why deal with this" question?
 1. Privacy: with online services increasingly turning into subscriptions collecting vast amounts of unnecessary data while legally shielding themselves with their egregious TOS.
 2. Control: self-hosting gives full control of the service chain from server to end device allowing configuration based on precise needs and usecases.
-3. Growth: as a future network engineer / cloud engineer applying my knowledge in ways giving useful, every day results further my carreer as well as my quality of life.
+3. Growth: as an aspiring network engineer / cloud engineer / system administrator applying my knowledge in ways giving useful, every day results further my carreer as well as my quality of life.

 # Services
 Service        |  Role